stephen-asare/WRF-DART-CYCLING/docs/data_download.md

 conda activate python311_env
 conda install conda-forge::cdsapi
 ```
 Now, if you do not have an account at ECMWF Climate Data Store, please [register](https://cds.climate.copernicus.eu/how-to-api#) one, if you have simply [login](https://cds.climate.copernicus.eu/how-to-api#).
-Then Once you log in from here, copy the code that would be displaced.
+Then Once you log in from here, copy the code that would be displayed.
 Create file `cdsapirc` in your home directory and paste the code into the file `$HOME/.cdsapirc`
 ```
 source param.sh
 python3 era_api_new_pl.py